Unit designations of the United States Army Air Force and United States Air Force

-The US Army Air Forces, in addition to its combat units and flying units, also had non-flying units and organizations which used several types of designations during the period of the AAF (June, 1941 into September, 1947).
+The US Army Air Forces (AAF), in addition to its combat units and flying units, also had non-flying units and organizations which used several types of designations during the period of the AAF (June, 1941 into September, 1947).

-In addition, the AAF restructured its domestic and continental structure during early spring 1944, this resulted in a base unit structure.
-The base units centralized the command of the support functions at a location and created a communication and organizational relations among flying and non-flying elements.
-It established a logistics basis for air operations.
+In the early spring of 1944, the AAFimplemented a restructuring of its domestic and continental structure.
+This restructuring led to the establishment of a base unit structure, which aimed to centralize the command of support functions at specific locations.
+The base units were designed to facilitate communication and organizational relationships between flying and non-flying elements within the AAF.
+Moreover, this new structure provided a logistics foundation for air operations, ensuring efficient coordination and support for the various air activities conducted by the AAF.

 This restructuring resulted from a February 1944 Army Air Forces Headquarters order that units at each installation to be consolidated into Army Air Forces base units.

 The base unit structure in turn was replaced by base Wing structure in which commanders controlled both facilities and organizations.
 This arrangement soon lead to the Wing structure used today by the USAF that eliminated the Group level.